Introducing the New Auth Flow for PPResume

 Adopting logto has significantly improved the security and user experience of PPResume.
 As an independent developer, I can now focus on developing core features and delivering value to PPResume users, confident that their auth experience is seamless and smooth, and they are not rejected and leave away because I asked them to create a strong password, LOL.

-By leveraging the capabilities of logto (opens in a new tab), we're going to introduce a range of new auth features that will make it easier for users to get onboard.
+By leveraging the capabilities of logto, we’re going to introduce a range of new auth features that will make it easier for users to get onboard.
 One such feature is the integration of Google SSO, allowing users to seamlessly sign in using their existing Google accounts.
-Additionally, we'll be introducing Linkedin SSO, enabling users to connect their Linkedin profiles and instantly generate visually appealing resumes.
+Additionally, we’ll be introducing Linkedin SSO, enabling users to connect their Linkedin profiles and instantly generate visually appealing resumes.
 Stay tuned for these exciting updates that will further enhance your experience with PPResume!

 In conclusion, auth is essentically difficult and complicated, it is generally not advisable to build your own auth systems.
 But it doesn't have to be a burden for independent developers.
 By leveraging dedicated auth solutions like logto, developers can streamline their development process, enhance security, and deliver a superior user experience at the same time.